zhelgadis/Epic.NET/_posts/2011-06-20-a-step-forward.markdown

 [IWorkingSession][2].
-Through the working session a user can achieve or leave the allowed [roles][3], that provide access to a set of repositories, domain services, responsibility and tools, just like any real role in any real enterprise.
+Through the working session a user can achieve or leave the allowed [roles][3], that provide access to a set of repositories, domain services, responsibility and tools, just like all real roles in any real enterprise.

-All the code released is documented and feature a full coverage from unit test.
+All the code released is documented and features a full coverage from unit tests.

 Documentation
 -------------
 Writing good documentation is hard.
-Hard and expensive.
+Hard and **expensive**.

-However you can not predict the cost of building a *reliable* application upon an undocumented framework: developers can both misunderstand and misuse the API and sometimes they have to debug the internals just to understand why a strange exception has been thrown.
+However you can not predict the cost of building a **reliable** application upon an undocumented framework: developers can both misunderstand and misuse the API and sometimes they have to debug the internals just to understand why a strange exception has been thrown.